 People generally want the following in their relationships with others:

 - To be around people that like or respect them.

 - To be around people that build them up, that help them learn and grow.

 - To have positive, productive interactions with others.

 - To have autonomy in their work and a sense of unity with others in their overall purpose.

 Why write about this?

 We all interact with others every day.
 And in those interactions, we have a great deal of power- we have the ability to foster positive, proactive, building relationships.
 We have the capacity to positively influence others and bring them along in our quest for excellence.
 But we must avoid the toxic attitudes and behaviors that kill healthy relationships.
-More importantly, we must be willing to contribute to the success and happiness of others.
+More importantly, we must be willing to contribute to and encourage the success and happiness of others.